-Did you notice windows 10 System freezes at startup, not responding your clicks after recent windows 10 upgrade?
+Did you notice Windows 10 System freezes at startup, not responding to your clicks after the recent windows 10 upgrade?
 And checking on task manager there is a process named “ntoskrnl.exe” using almost 99% or 100% CPU or System resources.
 Here in this post we discuss what is ntoskrnl.exe?
 Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 21H1.
 Lets Start:

 Post Contents :-

 What is ntoskrnl.exe?

-Ntoskrnl.exe ( Windows NT operating system kernel ) is a fundamental part of the system or a basic part of the operating system which takes care of some important services like the process management, memory management, and hardware virtualization.
-Also this executable file involves memory manager, cache manager, the executive, security reference monitor, kernel, moreover, Task Scheduler.
+Ntoskrnl.exe ( Windows NT operating system kernel ) is a fundamental part of the system or a basic part of the operating system which takes care of some important services like process management, memory management, and hardware virtualization.
+Also, this executable file involves the memory manager, cache manager, the executive, security reference monitor, kernel, moreover, Task Scheduler.

 Ntoskrnl.exe High CPU usage on Windows 10

 There are various reasons that can cause Ntoskrnl.exe High CPU usages such as Update Bugs, Virus malware Infection, Outdated Incompatible Devices drivers or Applications, corrupted system files Any Windows Service Stuck in the Background, etc. Whatever the reason, here are some solutions you may apply to fix Ntoskrnl.exe High CPU usage on Windows 10 May 2021 update.

 Also Run free System optimizer like Ccleaner Clear system junk, cache, memory Dump, Temp files, etc which help to improve system performance.
 Also with help of registry cleaner, you can fix broken, missing registry errors.

 Disable Runtime Broker: Open the Settings app and go to System.
-Inside System window, locate Notifications & Actions and unselect “Show me tips about Windows.”
+Inside the System window, locate Notifications & Actions and unselect “Show me tips about Windows.”

 Disable Superfetch: Press Windows Key + R, type services.msc, and ok to open windows services.
 Here Locate the Superfetch service and double click it to open its properties.
 Set the Startup type to Disabled.and click the Stop button to stop the service.
 Lastly, click Apply and OK to save changes.
 Do the same with Background Intelligent Transfer Service (BITS).